carlestapi/BACTOMATA/README.md

 .- The device is physically actuated by a micro-pipetting robot that performs serial transfers of bacterial populations in discrete intervals and also inoculates its growth substrate in 96-well plates.
 The sensory feedback layer of the system is based on an open microscope working on a RaspPi that measures bacterial optical density at each time-step and performs an update in the ECA rule according to a responsive machine learning system.

 .- This cross-domain association involves the combination of two computational substrates in one computational system whose output cannot be expressed as the sum of its individual components.
-In addition, this dual propagation in time of entangled bacterial-bit states may be framed as an instantiation of a novel communication modality allying two primordial voices without an explicit anthropocentric interference.
+In addition, this dual propagation in time of entangled bacterial-bit states may be framed as an instantiation of a novel communication modality allying two primordial intelligences without an explicit anthropocentric interference.

 ## // System Diagram //